These FAQs address questions often posed by clinicians.

 OpenNotes is not a product.
 It’s a growing international movement that gives patients easy access to open notes, and it’s backed by the federal Health Insurance Portability and Accountability Act (HIPAA), which makes it well within patient’s rights to review and copy their visit notes.

 In 2010, 105 volunteering doctors and 20,000 of their patients completed a yearlong, multicenter trial of open notes.
 As part of the project, primary care clinicians invited patients to read their signed visit notes.
 At the end of the year, patients overwhelmingly supported the program.
 Doctors also saw benefits for patients and little burden for themselves.
 At the end of the study, both patients and doctors wanted to continue sharing notes.
-The findings of the trial had considerable impact, and less than 5 years after its publication, more than 12 million patients in the US have gained ready electronic access to notes.
+The findings of the trial had considerable impact, and less than 5 years after its publication, millions of patients in the US have gained ready electronic access to notes.

 Why share notes?